 What's Your Market Share?

 In its simplest form, you can calculate your market share by dividing your company's total sales by the industry's total sales.
-You can also forecast future market demand in your industry by following the four steps outlined in this article on Harvard Business Review.
-Ideally, your research will uncover that there is a thriving need for your products or services, and that the existing competition does not have complete ownership of the market.
+Ideally, your research will uncover that there is a thriving need for your products or services and that the existing competition does not have complete ownership of the market.
 This data would signify that there is room for your business to get in the game.

 But what if your market analysis shows that there is not a huge demand in the market for your product or services, or that the market is already highly competitive?
 Does that mean you should stop forging ahead with your business?
 Not necessarily.